aplteam/Tatin/docs/SyntaxReference.md

 * An alias pointing to a Registry together with a package name
 * A (local) path to a Registry together with a package name

 A package name may be either just the name or group and name.
-Additionally you may either specify a major version number, or a major and a minor version number.
+Additionally, you may either specify a major version number, or a major and a minor version number.

-Specifying a patch number makes no sense. if it is specified anyway it is ignored.
+Specifying a patch number makes no sense.
+If it is specified anyway it is ignored.

-Therefore the follwing arguments are all valid:
+Therefore the following arguments are all valid:

 1. `example-versions`
 2. `example-versions-1`